cs-jsi/chisel4ml/README.md

 # Chisel4ml
-Chisel4ml is an open-source library for generating dataflow architectures inspired by the hls4ml library.
+Chisel4ml is an open-source library for generating highly-parallel dataflow style hardware implementations of Deeply Quantized Neural Networks.
+These types of networks are trained using frameworks such as [Brevitas](https://github.com/Xilinx/brevitas) and [QKeras](https://github.com/google/qkeras).
+However, any training framework is supported as long as it export [QONNX](https://github.com/fastmachinelearning/qonnx).

 ## Instalation: from pip
 1. pip install chisel4ml.